NOC-MDP/MammaMia/README.md

 $ python example.py
 ```

-The output "comet-mm1.nc" can then be copied into the MammaMia repository, where it should be recognised by the test.py script.
+The output "comet-mm1.nc" can then be copied into the MammaMia repository, where it should be recognised by the campaign_test.py script.

-## Velocity Reality
+## Reality
-Mamma Mia also has the abilty to return interpolated velocity data at requested points, this is to provide environment data for the
+Mamma Mia also has the abilty to return interpolated data at requested points, this is to provide environment data for the
 glider simulator as part of the trajectory creation.
-See test_vr.py for an example implementation.
+See dvr_test.py for an example implementation.

-## Outstanding development
-Mamma mia is in very early development and has many things outstanding, please see the issues section of the repository
-for a non exhaustive list.